What is the difference between magnesium citrate and magnesium glycinate?

 • Acid reflux or heartburn: Magnesium carbonate vs citrate is relevant here.
 Carbonate neutralizes acid (like Tums), while citrate is acidic.
 If you have sensitive digestion, glycinate is the most neutral option.

-• Fatigue and weakness: Since magnesium is required for ATP (energy) production, low levels manifest as low energy.
+• Fatigue and weakness: Since magnesium is required for ATP (energy) production, low levels can manifest as low energy.

 What to do about it